karlhorky/typescript-tricks/readme.md

 # TypeScript Tricks

-My collection of TypeScript tricks from various sources.
+A collection of useful TypeScript tricks

 ## Types